Bradenton, Florida Therapists

 Poverty and Mental Health in Bradenton

-More than 22 percent of residents in Bradenton live at or below the poverty line, a percentage that is slightly higher than the state’s levels.
-Single mothers, the unemployed and disabled female individuals are most at risk.
+More than 14% of residents in Bradenton live at or below the poverty line, a percentage that is slightly higher than the state’s levels.
+Single mothers, the unemployed, and disabled female individuals are most at risk.
 Poverty can have a severe impact on mental health, and in some cases, mental illnesses such as schizophrenia and bipolar disorder can affect an individual’s ability to hold down a job or maintain positive relations with coworkers and managers.

 Unemployed individuals who spiral into poverty may develop severe depression or anxiety as their expenses and overdue bills mount.
 They may even become homeless, and single parents may no longer be able to care for their children properly.
 This vicious cycle of poor mental health and poverty can be difficult for the majority of the affected populace to handle, as young and middle-aged adults in Bradenton are the least likely to have health coverage in general.
 For those living in poverty, it is even less likely they will have the means to seek treatment.